 How do I apply with UTW?

-Email Unearth the World (email@example.com) to receive a volunteer application.
+Email Unearth the World (firstname.lastname@example.org) to receive a volunteer application.
 We will respond to your application within 72 hours and reach out to discuss the different volunteer travel options with you.
-Once you have committed to volunteering and are paired with a project, you will be asked to pay the one-time application fee.
+Once you have committed to volunteering and are paired with a project, you will be asked to pay an application fee.
 After that – you will receive a packet of information guiding you through trip preparation and educating you about the country and project you are visiting.

 How far in advance do I need to apply for the volunteer program?